vbario/vbario/README.md

 I'm Vladimir.
 Here's some stuff:

-- ResonantMail.com - 1:1 Personalization of every single email
+- ResonantMail.com - Get your first 100 customers with 1:1 personalized email
 - DefaultTools.com - This let me close 10-20 tabs and actually keep my organization in one place
 - ChatSetter.ai - Intagram DM tool that books appointments for you
 - ClawzBot.com - Open Source AI Robot